 Understanding all the different interior design styles available to you means you are perfectly prepared to mix and match them and create a truly personalized house that feels unique and special.

 This decorative art movement was originated in France during the 1910s.
-Deco promotes manufactured materials such as glass, plastic, and steel, contrasted with natural materials (jade, silver, and ivory), prioritizing elaborate, decorative, abstract design and geometric forms.
+As one of the most interior design styles, Art Deco furniture promotes manufactured materials such as glass, plastic, and steel, contrasted with natural materials (jade, silver, and ivory), prioritizing elaborate, decorative, abstract design and geometric forms.

 With the signature playful, elegant, and expensive-looking style being matched everywhere, Art Deco design was the ultimate representation of modernity during its time.
 Still treasured today, the Deco aesthetic can be enjoyed in many early 20th century homes and buildings.

-Coastal style is categorized by laid-back interiors, free-smooth living areas.
+Following the most popular design styles, now we will explore the Coastal style, which is categorized by laid-back interiors, free-smooth living areas.
 While Hamptons is a more specific style under the coastal banner, both take cues from the surrounding environment.

-Coastal aesthetics can range from the more luxurious and traditional Hamptons look to a more Spanish-inflected coastal vibe.
+With beautiful and luxurious choices, we can understand why this is one of the most popular interior design styles.
+Coastal aesthetics range from the luxurious and traditional Hamptons look to a more Spanish-inflected coastal vibe.
 Usually, these two styles embrace natural fibers like linen and cotton, wicker furniture and light, tropical greenery, and seaside-inspired homewares.

 Contemporary or modern